Rehabilitation

 • Does the project have a secure and resilient funding model for its lifetime?

 • 4.
-Governance, social and ecological safeguards: The project takes an integrated approach to protecting and/or restoring nature, while supporting community livelihoods and protecting human rights
+Governance, social and ecological safeguards: The project takes an integrated approach to protecting and/or restoring nature, while supporting community livelihoods and respecting human rights

 We seek to ensure that our projects don’t result in negative unintended consequences for people, communities, their heritage or natural ecosystems: